Curriculum

 The inpatient rotation consists of assessment and management of medically unstable patients with eating disorders while working closely with the interdisciplinary eating disorder team.
 Additionally, the inpatient on-call fellow and attending provide inpatient consultations to other specialties throughout the hospital.

-Fellows complete a curriculum that addresses clinical research design and implementation, biostatistics, ethics in research, grant writing, quality improvement, and scientific writing among other scholarly topics.
+Fellows complete a curriculum addressing clinical research design and implementation, biostatistics, ethics in research, grant writing, quality improvement, and scientific writing among other scholarly topics.
 Additional training in quality improvement is available through the internationally recognized Anderson Center for Health Systems Excellence.
 Fellows also participate in the Divisional Research in Progress seminars and Journal Clubs.
 Fellows work closely with their mentors and scholarly oversight committee to choose a scholarly pathway and to design and conduct a scholarly project(s).

 Recent fellows’ scholarly work has focused on the epidemiology of HPV in young men, evaluation of interventions in the treatment of eating disorders, quality improvement for asthma management, evaluation of a resident education program for depression, and assessment of transgender clinic services.